MuhammadHamada/Online_Judge/README.md

 python manage.py db migrate
 python manage.py db update
 ```
-To insert initial records in the database you must run the server first and open anthor command window and run the following command.
+To insert initial records in the database you must run the server first and open another command window and run the following command.
 ```bash
 python insert_data.py
 ```